manymusic/stim/index.md

 # ManyMusic-Stim

-We[^1] presents the `ManyMusic-Stim` dataset, an open-access music audio dataset designed for human experiments on musical emotions.
+We[^1] present the `ManyMusic-Stim` dataset, an open-access music audio dataset designed for human experiments on musical emotions.
 This is part of the [ManyMusic] project, which aims to deep-phenotype affective experience evoked by music.

 ## 🤔 Another music dataset—why?